tyanyuy3125/Erics-MagicaVoxel-Shaders/README.md

 | 0.99.1 | √ | Cannot show color id in the command panel |
 | 0.99.2 | √ | |
 | 0.99.3 | √ | |

+## Contribution
+Feel free to make a PR as long as you've followed the contributing guidelines.

 ## Shaders and usages
 >**Note** <br> - The parameters with `<>` can be ignored.
 Mostly, they are set to 0 as default. <br>  - The shaders are not designed for selected areas without specific explanation. <br>  - The documentation of deprecated/unstable shaders can be found in their folders.